ClusterLabs/PAF/Quick_Start-CentOS-6.md

 on the minimum suggested value for PAF Resource Agent.
 These values should be adapted depending on the context.

-We add the IP addresse which should be started on the primary node:
+We add the IP address which should be started on the primary node:

 ```
 pcs -f cluster1.xml resource create pgsql-master-ip ocf:heartbeat:IPaddr2 \